 The Idler Academy, founded at a festival in 2010, is the Idler’s educational offshoot.
 It is a school which offers online and real-world courses in the classical liberal arts and practical skills.
-From 2011 to 2015 we ran a small bookshop and café in Notting Hill.
+From March 2011 to December 2015 we ran a small bookshop, café and event venue in Notting Hill.

-The Idler Academy teaches philosophy, astronomy, calligraphy, music, business skills, English grammar, ukulele, public speaking, singing, drawing, self-defence and other subjects.
-Here you can educate yourself in the ideas of Plato or learn the ukulele, in convivial surroundings with like-minded and interesting people.
+The Idler Academy teaches philosophy, calligraphy, music, business skills, English grammar, ukulele, public speaking, singing, drawing, self-defence and other subjects.
+Here you can educate yourself in the ideas of Plato or learn the ukulele, either online or at an event or retreat.

 Tom Hodgkinson, Founder

 Tom was born in 1968 and was educated at Westminster School and Jesus College, Cambridge.
-He founded the Idler in 1993 and went on to join the Guardian newspaper as a columnist and head of editorial development.
-He and partner Gavin Pretor-Pinney then set up their a creative consultancy and undertook editorial and advertising projects for Channel 4, Sony Playstation, Paramount Comedy Channel, John Brown Publishing, Mother ad agency and many more.
+He founded the Idler in 1993 and went on to join the Guardian newspaper in 1995 as a columnist and head of editorial development.
+He and partner Gavin Pretor-Pinney then quit to set up a creative consultancy and undertook editorial and advertising projects for Channel 4, Sony Playstation, Paramount Comedy Channel, John Brown Publishing, Mother ad agency and many more.

 Victoria Hull, Programming Director